smartclean/smartclean.github.io/docs/iam_sso_ms.md

 ## Overview
 1. Use case - You want to use your Microsoft organization email to access our platform.
 2. **Pre-requisites:**
-   1. Register an application as a Microsoft account in our platform.
+   1. Register your enterprise application to use a web application for authentication.
-   2. Add the following web endpoint to Azure AD.
+      1. See point 3 in the "Steps involved" section below.
-      1. Required to allow Azure AD to request our authorization endpoint for giving access to our platform.
+      2. Required to allow Azure AD to request our authorization endpoint for giving access to our platform.
-      2. This URL is used to authorize your Microsoft account and obtain the corresponding access token.
+   2. Register an application as a Microsoft account in our platform.
+      1. See point 5 in the "Steps involved" section below.
+      2. For identifying your Microsoft Azure enterprise application.

 For further details on this process visit the page for [OIDC Protocol in Microsoft Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-protocols-oidc)